Banff in December 2024: Here’s ALL You Need to Know

 Catch the Northern Lights

-December is one of the best times to catch the northern lights, thanks to the short days.
+Thanks to the short days, December is one of the best times of year to catch the northern lights.
 With the sun setting at 4:30pm, there is plenty of nighttime to see the aurora.

 The northern lights aren’t on display every night in Banff in the winter.
 You’ll have to be pretty lucky to catch them.
 Look for a clear night with the Kp index is high.
 See all our tips for capturing the Northern Lights in Banff here.